libgd/libgd/src/readme.txt

                 not using a library-based approach) link with the corresponding .c files to use the provided fonts.
-The character specified by the fifth argument is drawn from left to right in the specified color.
-(See [238]gdImageCharUp for a way of drawing vertical text.)
-                Pixels not set by a particular character retain their previous color.

-#include "gd.h"
-#include "gdfontl.h"
-... inside a function ...
-[239]gdImagePtr im;
-int black;
-int white;
-im = [240]gdImageCreate(100, 100);
-/* Background color (first allocated) */
-black = [241]gdImageColorAllocate(im, 0, 0, 0);
-/* Allocate the color white (red, green and blue all maximum). */ white = [242]gdImageColorAllocate(im, 255, 255, 255);
-/* Draw a character. */
-gdImageChar(im, gdFontLarge, 0, 0, 'Q', white);
-/* ...
-Do something with the image, such as saving it to a file... */ /* Destroy it */
-[243]gdImageDestroy(im);

-        void gdImageCharUp(gdImagePtr im, gdFontPtr font, int x, int y, int c, int color) _(FUNCTION)_
-                gdImageCharUp is used to draw single characters on the image, rotated 90 degrees.
-(To draw multiple characters, use [244]gdImageStringUp or [245]gdImageStringUp16.)
-The
-                second argument is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall, gdFontMediumBold, gdFontLarge, and
-                gdFontGiant.
-You must include the files "gdfontt.h", "gdfonts.h", "gdfontmb.h", "gdfontl.h" and "gdfontg.h"
-                respectively and (if you are not using a library-based approach) link with the corresponding .c files to use the provided fonts.
 The character specified by the fifth argument is drawn from bottom to top, rotated at a 90-degree angle, in the specified color.
-(See [246]gdImageChar for a way of drawing horizontal text.)
+(See gdImageChar for a way of drawing horizontal text.)
 Pixels not set by a particular character retain their previous color.

 #include "gd.h"
 #include "gdfontl.h"
 ... inside a function ...
-[247]gdImagePtr im;
+gdImagePtr im;
 int black;
 int white;
-im = [248]gdImageCreate(100, 100);
+im = gdImageCreate(100, 100);
 /* Background color (first allocated) */
-black = [249]gdImageColorAllocate(im, 0, 0, 0);
+black = gdImageColorAllocate(im, 0, 0, 0);
-/* Allocate the color white (red, green and blue all maximum). */ white = [250]gdImageColorAllocate(im, 255, 255, 255);
+/* Allocate the color white (red, green and blue all maximum). */ white = gdImageColorAllocate(im, 255, 255, 255);
 /* Draw a character upwards so it rests against the top of the image. */ gdImageCharUp(im, gdFontLarge,
         0, gdFontLarge->h, 'Q', white);
 /* ...
-Do something with the image, such as saving it to a file... */ /* Destroy it */
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);
-[251]gdImageDestroy(im);

         void gdImageString(gdImagePtr im, gdFontPtr font, int x, int y, unsigned char *s, int color) _(FUNCTION)_
                 gdImageString is used to draw multiple characters on the image.
-(To draw single characters, use [252]gdImageChar.)
+(To draw single characters, use gdImageChar.)
 The second argument is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall, gdFontMediumBold, gdFontLarge, and
                 gdFontGiant.
 You must include the files "gdfontt.h",